These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report all cardiac medications

-Why: The DBQ specifically asks about medications required for the heart condition.
+The DBQ specifically asks about medications required for the heart condition.
 Continuous medication use supports at minimum a 10% rating.
 If you do not list your medications, the examiner may not document this requirement, potentially resulting in a noncompensable (0%) rating despite meeting criteria.

-Do this instead: Bring a complete, current medication list including all cardiac medications: anticoagulants (warfarin, rivaroxaban, apixaban), beta-blockers, ACE inhibitors/ARBs, diuretics, antiarrhythmics, digoxin, and any other heart-related prescriptions.
+Instead: Bring a complete, current medication list including all cardiac medications: anticoagulants (warfarin, rivaroxaban, apixaban), beta-blockers, ACE inhibitors/ARBs, diuretics, antiarrhythmics, digoxin, and any other heart-related prescriptions.
 Know the names, doses, and what each is prescribed for.

 Impact: 0% vs 10%